SchmidteServices/activeTAPI-DyNav/README.md

 Welcome to activeTAPI on GitHub.

-In our `[WIKI]` you will find the latest tips and information and in the `CODE` section you will find the latest binaries and NAV Objects.
+Here, in the `CODE` section you will find the latest activeTAPI binaries & tools, as well as the NAV Objects.

+* NAV-Objects
+* activeTAPI-Binaries

+In our `[WIKI]` section you will find the latest tips and information.

 ![readme01.png](readme01.png)